sadeghnsr/nextjs-auth-dashboard/README.md

 - **Card-based Layout** - Clean, organized content
 - **Mobile-first** - Responsive breakpoints

-## 📄 License

-This project is created for demonstration purposes.

-## 👨‍💻 Author

-Created for job application demonstration.

----

 **Note:** This project uses the RandomUser.me API for demo purposes.
 In a production environment, you would integrate with your actual authentication system.